Information for prospective students from Vietnam

 - A year of university study from another institution

 Please see the individual undergraduate degree programme descriptions for specific course requirements.
-Information about how to apply can be found on the undergraduate admissions pages and on the Universities and Colleges Admissions Service (UCAS) website.
+You can also find Information on our site about how to apply (undergraduate) as well as on the Universities and Colleges Admissions Service (UCAS) website.

 To be considered for admissions to SOAS Masters programmes, we require a Master's Degree/Thac si with a grade of 7.0 (Good).
 We may also consider a four year bachelor degree/Bang tot ngheip dai hoc with excellent grades (8.0) on a case by case basis.
 For further information please contact Masters Admissions (firstname.lastname@example.org).

-In addition to the above minimum entrance requirements, you should also refer to the individual programme entries in the postgraduate prospectus or on our postgraduate admissions pages, which may have additional requirements.
+In addition to the above minimum entrance requirements, you should also refer to the individual programme entries in the postgraduate prospectus or on our postgraduate entry requirements.

 Research applicants would normally be expected to have completed a Masters qualification equivalent to a UK Masters degree from a good university.